Sectors to watch as inflation fears spook U.S. markets

 PRICING POWER: A rising inflation environment will increase costs for companies, so investors will be looking for companies that can pass along those costs through increased prices.

-Companies with strong relative pricing power, according to UBS, include Activision Blizzard (ATVI.O), Coca-Cola (KO.N), and Abercrombie & Fitch (ANF.N).
+Companies with strong relative pricing power, according to UBS, include Activision Blizzard, Coca-Cola, and Abercrombie & Fitch.

 “The investing premise is that the necessity aspect of Consumer Staples means their demand is inelastic, allowing for price increases during an inflationary cycle,” Michael O’Rourke, chief market strategist at JonesTrading, said in a recent note.

 Whether that premise bears out will be closely watched.
-For example, Procter & Gamble Co (PG.N) said last month it would raise prices of certain products in the United States to offset rising costs. read more
+For example, Procter & Gamble Co said last month it would raise prices of certain products in the United States to offset rising costs.

 TECH TRIPPED UP: Tech stocks have struggled this week, and some investors are pointing to inflationary concerns contributing to the weakness.